lionheart/fastlane-plugin-submit_to_beta_app_review/README.md

 ## About submit_to_beta_app_review

 This is a plugin that adds a single action that submits a processed iTunes Connect build to Beta App Review.
-I wrote this since the existing fastlane `deliver` action requires a build be uploaded to submit a build to Beta App Review.
+I wrote this since the existing fastlane `deliver` action requires a build be uploaded at the same time as submission.
+Sometimes it's helpful to test internally first before submitting the build.
+That's where `submit_to_beta_app_review` comes in. ;)

 ## Example